Just5KY/homey/README.md

 * Monitor up/down status of services
 * Monitor server's CPU usage, RAM usage, disk usage, uptime
 * Tablet & mobile layouts
-* GUI configuration
 * Easter eggs 🥚 👀

 ## Installation & Configuration
 Supported platforms:
 - Docker (Linux & Windows)
-- Linux x86
+- GNU/Linux

 Running on Windows without Docker is not currently supported.
-ARM has not been tested.
+For GNU/Linux ARM should work fine, but only x86_64 has been tested.

 ### Docker
 1. Create a directory for config files: `mkdir ~/homey-data`